We Are Friends of

 Theme graphics from Leah's Border Boutique

-Refuge logo by Sister Maryanne Peluso.
+Refuge logo by Maryanne Peluso.

-Last Updated on 22 August 2007
+Last Updated on 12 September 2008

-Copyright (c) 2007 by Refuge, Inc. All Rights Reserved.
+Copyright (c) 2008 by Refuge, Inc. All Rights Reserved.